 If you have a home office, a bedroom, or a dining room, you know how important it is to have a fresh and relaxing atmosphere.
 For many, this means ridding the room of the dated and drab fabrics that have been used for years.
 To transform your home into a space that welcomes peace and relaxation, you must place a large focus on the atmosphere of your home.
 You can achieve this by creating a room that feels welcoming and comfortable, and this can be done by adding texture and colour to the walls and the floor.

 The Feeling of a Room

 Textures are what make your room feel like your room.
 But what exactly do you mean when you say you want to “bring texture into your room”?
 The texture is the physical appearance of a room or space, and it can be described in many ways, including the size, shape, texture, weight texture, density, and even the presence of colour.
 The texture is also known as tactile perception.

 Textures are an easy way to give a room a sense of life.
 The trick is to find textures that fit with the room’s design and purpose.
-For example, a room that is designed for a family might feature a lot of carpeting and soft lighting, while a more formal space might have a fireplace, more formal decorations, and different wall art designs that can help to enhance the overall ambience of the room.
+For example, a room that is designed for a family might feature a lot of carpeting and soft lighting, while a more formal space might have a fireplace or wood stove, more formal decorations, and different wall art designs that can help to enhance the overall ambience of the room.